benjimarshall/ChemistryCalculatorCMD/README.md

 # ChemistryCalculatorCMD
-A Quantitative Chemistry Calculator and API (eventually)
+A Quantitative Chemistry Calculator and Library (eventually)

 Benji Marshall